praveenorugantitech/praveenorugantitech-random-quote-reactjs/README.md

-# Random Quote developed using React JS
+# Random Quote developed using React JS and Material UI

 ### API